MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Remove a direct membership rule from a user collection.

 ### [Remove-CMUserCollectionExcludeMembershipRule](Remove-CMUserCollectionExcludeMembershipRule.md)
-Removes an exclude membership rule from one or more user collection in the Configuration Manager hierarchy.
+Remove an exclude membership rule from a user collection.

 ### [Remove-CMUserCollectionIncludeMembershipRule](Remove-CMUserCollectionIncludeMembershipRule.md)
-Removes an include membership rule from one or more user collection in the Configuration Manager hierarchy.
+Remove an include membership rule from a user collection.

 ### [Remove-CMUserCollectionQueryMembershipRule](Remove-CMUserCollectionQueryMembershipRule.md)
-Removes a query membership rule from one or more user collection in the Configuration Manager hierarchy.
+Remove a query membership rule from a user collection.

 ### [Remove-CMWdacSetting](Remove-CMWdacSetting.md)
 Delete a Microsoft Defender Application Control policy from the site.